Luo931/SDoptHybridModel/README.md

 BPTK-Py 1.5.0,Pyomo 6.2.0,Cplex 20.1.0

-hourlyData2019.xlsx is the test data.
+hourlyData2019.xlsx is the 100 hours test data.